plantoncloud/ghw-protobuf/README.md

-# GitHub Actions for Planton Cloud
+# GitHub Actions for Protobuf Definitions

 These GitHub Actions workflows are for automating the release of Buffer Schema Registry (BSR) tags via the Planton Cloud.
 Two workflows are currently set up: one for releasing draft tags, and one for releasing full tags.